wuyangf7/OPERA/README.md

 # Other parameters for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi –prior-sigma 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3

-* –-prior-sigma the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
+* –-prior-sigma specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
 It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
 * --pi-wind defines a window centered on the molecular phenotype with smallest number of sites to select no overlap independent loci, e.g., 100 (default).